mallandmore/mockup/README.md

 User2: [Owen](https://mallandmore.github.io/mockup/publish.html?groupId=0&studentId=20210473)

+If you have any trouble with using our website, close the website.
+Then, get into [this URL](https://mallandmore.github.io/mockup/setting) and click on the reset button.
+Now, access to the website again!

 ### Instruction
 <!-- Instruction: Give a quick tour of the interface, and also show off some of the highlights of the interface.
 Note that this should not cover all features you have; focus on the most exciting and important parts.
 Use screenshots and callouts. -->